natritmeyer/site_prism/README.md

 SitePrism is built and tested to work on Ruby 2.3 - 2.5.
 There is also some limited support for the Ruby 2.2 series.

 SitePrism should run on all major browsers.
-The gem's integration tests are ran on the latest versions of Chrome and Firefox.
+The gem's integration tests are ran on Chrome and Firefox.

 If you find your browser doesn't integrate nicely with SitePrism, please open an [issue request](https://github.com/natritmeyer/site_prism/issues/new)